na-na-hi/renget/archive/5exa3.md

 [updn](https://civitai.com/models/187118?modelVersionId=210143) | ultra-saturated, painting, drawing,

 ### Fixing washed out artists

+Allegedly the CFG rescale extension does not work with `DDIM` in Auto but if you like your results then you may want to consider dropping down to 0 on euler or any other sampler as an alternative.
+In all honesty while I do in this guide tell you what tools and settings are standard in base requirements, depending on the checkpoint/prompt/artist CFG doesn't need to be at 0.7 for every image as long as you get results you like.

 ```
 human, not furry, by kantoku, by mignon, by wamudraws,
 BREAK